aslynclmrzn/To-Do-App/README.md

 - **Delete All Tasks**: Users can delete all tasks at once.
 - **Filter Tasks**: Users can filter tasks by status (All, In Progress, Completed).
 - **Snackbar Notifications**: Users receive notifications for actions like deleting all tasks.
-- **Responsive Design**: The application is designed to be responsive and user-friendly.

 ## Getting Started